ssokolow/rar-test-files/README.md

-To be sure, I verified I had clean WinRAR installers and generated the same `testfile.rar5.wingui.sfx.exe` test file on two different machines (one genuine Windows XP and one a fresh Wine profile on Linux).
+To be sure, I verified I had clean WinRAR installers and generated the same `testfile.rar5.wingui.sfx.exe` test file on two different machines (one genuine Windows XP setup on my airgapped retro-hobby PC and one fresh Wine profile on Linux).
 VirusTotal gave identical results.

 This pattern of less than 10% of VirusTotal's backends triggering and doing it based on heuristic detection is a common form of false positive... especially for self-extractors because heuristics tend to see compressed stuff inside an EXE as suspicious.
-I've also observed it for things which are provably safe, like an official install package for building [NSIS](http://nsis.sourceforge.net/) installers... and NSIS is used by companies like Amazon, Dropbox, Google, Ubisoft, and McAfee.
+I've also observed it for things which are proven safe, like an official install package for building [NSIS](http://nsis.sourceforge.net/) installers... and NSIS is used by companies like Amazon, Dropbox, Google, Ubisoft, and McAfee.

 Also bear in mind that some of the scanners on VirusTotal will report failure for reasons completely unrelated to malicious code.
 For example, installers for